V-Shadbolt/pve-discord-proxy/README.md

 ### Log Management

 - Logs are stored in the `logs` directory
-- File naming format: `YYYY-MM-DD.HH-MM-SS.log`
+- File naming format: `YYYY-MM-DD.HH-MM-SS.log` aligned with your provided timezone.
 - Logs older than `LOG_RETENTION_DAYS` are automatically deleted
 - Logs are accessible through `/logs` endpoint